survivejs/webpack-book/manuscript/building/03_code_splitting.md

 It comes with some extra work as you must figure out what's possible to split.
 Often, you find good split points within a router.
 Or you may notice that specific functionality is required only when specific feature is used.
 Charting is a good example of this.

-Just applying `import` or `require.ensure` alone can be effective. `require.context` has more limited possibilities, but it's a powerful tool especially for tool developers.
+Applying `import` or `require.ensure` alone can be effective. `require.context` has more limited possibilities, but it's a powerful tool especially for tool developers.

 T> There's a complete example of how to use the code splitting technique in the *Searching with React* appendix.
 You will see how to set up a static site index that's loaded when the user searches information.